Deanthropomorphising NLP: Can a Language Model Be Conscious?: Anthropomorphisation in NLP

 \subsection{Anthropomorphisation in NLP Literature}

 To begin to quantify the problem of anthropomorphic language in the NLP literature, we analysed the first 100 abstracts in order of appearance from the proceedings of the 2022 ACL Annual Meeting\footnote{\url{https://aclanthology.org/events/acl-2022/}}.
-We identified that 81 of these referred to language modelling technology, either directly studying it, or using it for another application and of those, 32 papers used anthropomorphic terminology.
-We identified a number of key terms that are repeatedly used in an anthropomorphic fashion and we have listed these (anonymously) below.
+We identified that 90 of these referred to language modelling technology, either directly studying it, or using it for another application and of those, 36 papers used anthropomorphic terminology.
+Our full analysis is presented in Appendix \ref{app:100abstracts}.
+We identified a number of key terms that are repeatedly used in an anthropomorphic fashion and we have listed these below.

-\begin{description} \item[<Model> addresses/solves the problem of\dots] In fact, the model is not capable of addressing or solving any such problem.
-The model is only a set of weights that the researcher may use to infer a solution to the problem.
+\begin{itemize} \item \textbf{$\langle Model\rangle$ addresses/solves the problem of\dots} In fact, the model is not capable of addressing or solving any such problem.
+The model is a set of weights that the researcher may use to infer a solution to the problem.

-\item[Text written/created by our model\dots] In the case of text generation, it is not correct to say that a model writes/creates the text itself.
+\item \textbf{Text written/created by our model\dots} In the case of text generation, it is not correct to say that a model writes/creates the text itself.
 The model mechanistically converts one sequence of numbers representing the original input into another sequence representing the output according to a structured series of weights which have been optimised using a known algorithm at training time.
-Of course, it is easier, but less precise to use the anthropomorphic term.
+Of course, it is easier, but less precise, to use the anthropomorphic term.

-\item[<Model> considers/understand/knows\dots] When referring to a model's internal state, researchers often use this type of language.
-The model does not possess any inherent knowledge or cognition capabilities, beyond its own internal structured representation of patterns of vocabulary it has previously been exposed to.
+\item \textbf{$\langle Model\rangle$ considers/understand/knows\dots} When referring to a model's internal state, researchers often use this type of language.
+The model does not possess knowledge or cognition capabilities comparable to those of humans, beyond its own internal structured representation of patterns of vocabulary it has previously been exposed to.

-\item[<Model> learns/responds/reasons\dots] Similarly to above, when referring to the training process of a model, this is ubiquitously referred to as `learning', and less commonly as reasoning, or responding in the area of generation.
+\item \textbf{$\langle Model\rangle$ learns/responds/reasons\dots} Similarly to above, when referring to the training process of a model, this is ubiquitously referred to as `learning', and less commonly as reasoning, or responding in the area of generation.
 Whilst this type of terminology is commonplace, the form of learning is somewhat different to that of a human and we need to be careful not to conflate these two ideas.